 Call a private number for free with * 69 or # 69

 The service is free and to activate it, just dial * 69 from a landline before another call arrives.
-On mobile phones, use # 69
+On mobile phones, use # 69.
+After dialing the number, if a person answers, ask who’s talking.

 The disadvantages of this approach depend on the telephone service provider.
 For example, some providers provide a computer-generated entry indicating the number along with the option to make a call.
 Other telephone providers call the private number and do not provide the number.